 The aim of this project is to study the Shags that breed on or originate from Lundy Island.
-All birds are marked at their nest sites with uniquely coded metal and colour-rings to facilitate identification in the field and studies on behavior and movement.
-Specific objectives of this project are to study juvenile recruitment and post-juvenile dispersal, identify non-breeding range and investigate breeding site suitability and site fidelity of the Shags on Lundy.
+All birds are marked with uniquely coded metal and colour-rings to facilitate identification in the field and studies on behavior and movement.
+Specific objectives of this project are to investigate juvenile recruitment and post-juvenile dispersal, identify non-breeding range and investigate breeding site suitability and site fidelity of the Shags on Lundy.
 Lundy birds are ringed with a red colour ring with white lettering LAxx or LBxx, where xx are letters.

 The definitive database of all colour-marking schemes for Shags in Europe is available on the Cormorant Research Group website.